kylerove/pediatricurologybook/_chapters/07-41_social-and-medicolegal-issues-with-dsd.md

 Promoting capacity for satisfying sexual relations.

 Individuals with AIS can have satisfying sexual relationships, whether or not they decide to use their vagina.
 For those who do, most individuals have adequate vaginal capacity for intercourse.
-A minority will have a degree of vaginal hypoplasia which may make penetrative intercourse challenging,{% cite sarpel2005a hurme2009a --file 07-41 %} In selected cases, serial self-dilatation may be helpful if the person wishes to increase vaginal length.
-Only rarely is surgery required,{% cite mcquillan2014a warne2012a --file 07-41 %} Psychosocial supports such as counseling, peer support and gynaecology involvement may assist with this process.
+A minority will have a degree of vaginal hypoplasia which may make penetrative intercourse challenging.{% cite sarpel2005a hurme2009a --file 07-41 %} In selected cases, serial self-dilatation may be helpful if the person wishes to increase vaginal length.
+Only rarely is surgery required.{% cite mcquillan2014a warne2012a --file 07-41 %} Psychosocial supports such as counseling, peer support and gynaecology involvement may assist with this process.

 ## South American Perspective